-Imagine having a family member with a severe mental illness that goes untreated because a psychiatrist or medications are not accessible, or their condition goes undiagnosed.
+Imagine having a family member with a severe mental illness that goes untreated, because a psychiatrist or medications are not accessible to adequately treat their condition.

-More than 75% of people with severe mental illness do not receive treatment for their conditions in low- and middle-income countries (LMICs).
-For many people in the far west, the nearest psychiatrist is thirty hours away by road.
-Patients in the far west sometimes travel to India to receive specialist care— a commute that is long, expensive, and compromises the continuity of care.
+More than 75% of people with severe mental illness do not receive treatment in low- and middle-income countries (LMICs).
+For many people in the far west of Nepal, the nearest psychiatrist is thirty hours away by road.
+Here, patients often travel to India to receive specialist care— a commute that is long, expensive, and compromises the continuity of care.
 Like other chronic health conditions, mental illness requires regular follow-up.

-Furthermore, doctors in LMICs often receive little mental health training-— resulting in patients getting treated for their physical symptoms, while their psychological state often gets unrecognized or misdiagnosed.
+Furthermore, doctors in Nepal receive little mental health training-— resulting in patients getting treated for their physical symptoms, while their psychological state often gets unrecognized or misdiagnosed.

 There also an investment in adequate on-site training: PCPs are trained by a psychiatrist who visits the hospital every 3 months.
 PCPs evaluate patients and send them to PSCs who conduct a full psycho-social evaluation and provide psychotherapy.
 After thorough evaluation, patients are sent back to the PCP and medications are prescribed by PCP only if it is necessary.
 Our pro-active panel review looks at every patient’s care to make sure that the psychiatrist agrees with the diagnosis and treatment.